sparkfish/augraphy/doc/utilities/imageoverlay.md

 # ImageOverlay

-The ImageOverlay augmentation places a foreground image randomly over the document.
+The `ImageOverlay` augmentation places a foreground image on the document, at a specified location or randomly.

 **Example Usage:**